We Tested ClockShark vs. QuickBooks Time. Here are the Results.

 Both apps have solid scheduling features, enabling you better time management.
 You can easily create a single or recurring shift for a single or a group of employees and assign them jobs with all the important details.

 Both apps allow you to use drag-and-drop scheduling, making this task even easier.
-What we found better In QuickBooks Time is that when you create a new shift or change the existing one, the system will automatically ask you whether you want it to notify employees.
+What we found better In QuickBooks Time, now known as QuickBooks Workforce, is that when you create a new shift or change the existing one, the system will automatically ask you whether you want it to notify employees.

 In ClockShark, we haven’t found that the app can do it automatically, but you have to choose the share option each time manually, which is a bit counterintuitive, in our opinion.